zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
 There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.

+> ### Additional Zend Framework rules
+>
+> There MUST be a single empty line between methods in a class.
+>
+> The pseudo-variable `$this` MAY not be called inside a static method or
+> function.
+>
+> Returned variables SHOULD be useful and not be assign to a value and
+> returned on the next line.

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: